Data Distribution Tutorial

 Finally, expand the Output Ports section, choose Specified, and add the four features by clicking the ellipsis.
 This assigns each feature its own output port.

-7. Add Clipper transformer
+7. Add Clipper Transformer

 Add a Clipper transformer to clip the feature layers to the region specified by users.
 Connect the <Initiator> port to the Clipper port, and connect the BusRoutes, BusStops, SkytrainLines, and SkytrainStations ports to the Candidate port.